robzenn92/EpTODocker/README.md

 ## Quick start with minikube

+[Minikube](https://github.com/kubernetes/minikube) is a tool that makes it easy to run Kubernetes locally.
+Minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.

 Please, be sure that docker is running.
 In order to start up a single-node cluster run:

 ```